ldbodmer/hours-analysis/README.md

 ---

 ## Visualizations
-The notebook provides several visualizations, including:
+The notebook provides several visualizations to explore the following questions:

+- Scatterplot: What is the duration of active contracts?
+Is there a trend to length of a contract and the amount of hours reported?
-- Scatter Plots: Displaying hours reported vs. billing dates.
+- Lineplot: Are hours reported consistent or are there outliers?
+- Countplot: Is there seasonality with the number of contracts reporting hours?
+The number of contracts initiated?
+The number of searches     initiated?
-- Bar Charts: Showing the distribution of searches, contracts, and hours reported by categories and months.
+- Histogram: What is the distribution of contract duration?
-- Histograms: Analyzing contract durations and hours reported.
-- Line Plots: Visualizing trends in hours reported over time.
+- Barplot: Are there trends in the categorical data?
+(Division, Source, Type of Case, Subject)

 ---

+## Conclusions
+-  Hours data appears to be missing for some 2020 and 2021 contracts
+-  Majority of monthy hour reports for both divisions are below 10
+-  Contracts bill over multiple years
+-  Everything seems to slow down towards the end of the year
+-  Tech and Pharma are the most common
+-  Tech and Electro menchanical design have the highest average

+---

 ## Next Steps
 - Update the dataset with missing hours data from 2020 and 2021.
 - Rerun the analysis to validate conclusions.
-- Compare metrics across case types and subjects.
+- Do a deep dive to compare metrics across case types, subjects and division.

 ---